openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Homescreen V2.7](../images/Home2020_Homescreen.png)

-This is the first screen you will come across when you open AAPS and it contains most of the information that you will need day to day.
+This is the first screen you will come across when you open AAPS, and it contains most of the information that you will need day to day.

 ### Section A - Tabs
 * Navigate between the various AAPS modules.